 Go with SafetyWing.

 SafetyWing is a startup that’s revolutionizing travel insurance.
-Their insurance costs only $37 for every four weeks (if you’re younger than 39 and not traveling to the US), is available to anyone from any home country in the world, and they don’t care if you’re already traveling.
+Their insurance costs only $37 for every four weeks (if you’re younger than 39 and not traveling to the US), is available to all nationalities, and they don’t care if you’re already traveling.

 Before hurrying to buy travel insurance, ask yourself:

-For example, Kim and my credit card provides 31 days of travel insurance so if we’re traveling for less than that, we don’t need to buy anything.
-And if we’re traveling for more than 31 days, we buy an insurance plan that starts the day our credit card expires.
+For example, Kim and my credit card provides 31 days of travel insurance.
+If we’re traveling for less than that, we don’t need to buy anything.
+And if we’re traveling for more than 31 days, we avoid double-paying by buying travel insurance plans that kick in the day our credit card insurance expires.

-- Are you required to have health insurance back home?
+- Do you have health insurance back home?
 Some travel insurers won’t cover you or will significantly cut back their coverage if you don’t have home country health insurance.
 And if you get badly injured, your travel insurer will likely bring you home for treatment.
 Once home, you’re on the hook for all medical expenses whether you have home country insurance or not.

 - What’s not covered?
 Travel insurance policies generally don’t cover pre-existing or on-going medical conditions, dangerous sports, and some high-risk countries.

 - Age matters?
 Yes.
-Once you hit 40 years old, travel insurance rates tend to go up, and once you’re over 65 years old (or 69 for SafetyWing) it can be very difficult and extremely expensive to get coverage.
+Once you hit 40 years old, travel insurance rates tend to go up, and once you’re over 65 years old it can be very difficult and extremely expensive to get coverage.

-To be safe in knowing all you need to know about travel insurance, read our 8 Steps to Finding the Best Travel Insurance.
+For more boring but important info on travel insurance, see our 8 Steps to Finding the Best Travel Insurance.

-- Most travel insurance companies don’t offer post-departure travel insurance.
+- Most travel insurers don’t offer post-departure travel insurance.
 They only sell pre-departure travel insurance.
 Call the insurer to confirm before buying any policy if you’re at all unsure.

-- More expensive.
-The few companies that will sell you travel insurance when you’re already traveling generally charge a premium because they deem you to be of a higher risk than someone who buys a policy before leaving.
+- Travel insurance when already traveling is more expensive.
+The few companies that will sell you travel insurance when you’re already traveling generally charge a premium because you’re a higher risk to them than someone who buys a policy before leaving.

-- Not fully refundable.
+- Post-departure travel insurance isn’t fully refundable.
 You can usually get a refund on travel insurance policies you buy before you leave, but not on policies you buy when already traveling.
-SafetyWing does refund your remaining days but charges a $25 admin fee.

-- No trip cancellation insurance, which refunds pre-paid, non-refundable expenses if you have to cancel a trip.
-But some companies like SafetyWing do offer trip interruption insurance, which covers a flight to your home country if your home residence gets destroyed, there’s a death in the family (not a grandparent), or you get injured and your physician deems it medically necessary for treatment and recovery.
+- You can’t get trip cancellation insurance if you’re already traveling.
+Trip cancellation insurance refunds pre-paid, non-refundable expenses if you have to cancel a trip.
+But some companies like SafetyWing do offer trip interruption insurance, which covers a flight to your home country if your home residence gets destroyed, there’s a death in the family, or you get injured and your physician deems it medically necessary for treatment and recovery.

 $US1.32/day (under 40-year-old of any nationality not traveling to the US)

-- Welcoming.
+- Worldwide.
 Aside from very few exceptions (Cuba, Iran, and North Korea) everyone can buy it no matter their home country or where they’re traveling.

-- Flexible.
+- Flexible timing.
 Unlike other policies, which require you to buy insurance for your entire trip up front, you can buy four weeks (or less) and extend (or auto-renew) as needed.